 - 7.4.1.
 A student who fails a required course must retake the course and obtain a passing grade, unless for good cause shown the faculty votes to relax that requirement in a particular case. - 7.4.2.
 A student who fails an elective course need not retake it; however, the student earns no credit for graduation from any failed elective course. - 7.4.3.
 If a student fails a course, whether or not it is a required course, the student, if otherwise eligible to continue, may retake the course.
 The grade upon retaking the course shall be recorded along with the original grade in the course.
 If a student retakes a course, the professor teaching that course shall have the option of requiring that the retaking be by means of repeating the course, taking directed readings, or re-testing, or any combination of these options.
-Nothing herein shall be interpreted as affecting the rule that all required courses must be passed.
+Nothing herein shall be interpreted as affecting the rule that all required courses must be passed. - 7.4.4.

-- 7.4.4.
 A retaken course shall be registered for by the proper name of the course and for its regularly assigned credit hours. - 7.4.5.
 With the permission of the dean, a retaken course may be counted toward compliance with the minimum semester course load requirements under section 4.5. - 7.4.6.
 Failure in a course taken on a "pass/fail" basis or in an ungraded course shall be computed in the grade-point average like failure in a graded course.

 7.5.
-LONDON
+LONDON AND INTERNATIONAL EXCHANGE PROGRAMS

 - 7.5.1.
-No student is eligible to participate in the semester or full-year London Programme without having successfully completed all first-year courses. - 7.5.2.
-The dean may waive one first-semester failure for purposes of eligibility for the semester or full-year London Programme. - 7.5.3.
-The London Summer Programme, while using the same grading system, shall not be subject to the rules for dismissal, probation or dean's Honor Roll.
+No student is eligible to participate in the semester or full-year London Program or an international exchange program without having successfully completed all first-year courses. - 7.5.2.
+The courses selected by a student enrolled in an international exchange program must be approved in advance by the dean to ensure that the content of the studies is such that credit would have been granted towards satisfaction of degree requirements of the Law School, in accordance with ABA Standard 307. - 7.5.3.
+The London Summer Program, while using the same grading system, shall not be subject to the rules for dismissal, probation or eligibility for the Honor Roll.